developepper/capsaicin/README.md

 The normal operator workflow is:

 1. Initialize a project in the repo.
-2. Add one or more tickets.
+2. Either create a planning epic with `capsaicin plan new` or add tickets manually with `capsaicin ticket add`.
+3. If you started in planning, run `capsaicin plan loop` until the epic reaches `human-gate`, then approve it to materialize tickets.
-3. Optionally add dependencies.
+4. Optionally add or inspect ticket dependencies.
-4. Run `capsaicin ticket run` for a specific ticket or let it auto-select the next runnable `ready` ticket.
+5. Run `capsaicin ticket run` for a specific ticket or let it auto-select the next runnable `ready` ticket.
-5. Run `capsaicin ticket review`.
+6. Run `capsaicin ticket review`.
-6. If review fails, the ticket moves to `revise`; run `capsaicin ticket run` again.
+7. If review fails, the ticket moves to `revise`; run `capsaicin ticket run` again.
-7. If review passes or escalates, the ticket moves to `human-gate`.
+8. If review passes or escalates, the ticket moves to `human-gate`.
-8. Make a human decision with `approve`, `revise`, or `defer`.
+9. Make a human decision with `approve`, `revise`, or `defer`.
-9. Repeat for the next ticket.
+10. Repeat for the next ticket.

 If you prefer an in-process loop, use: